satomic/copilot-usage-advanced-dashboard/docs/azdo-pipeline-guide.md

 |AZURE_AUTHENTICATION_CLIENT_ID|The Client ID of the Azure AD application.|
 |AZURE_AUTHENTICATION_OPEN_ID_ISSUER|The OpenID Connect issuer URL for Azure AD.|

-## Pipeline Updates
+## Pipeline File Updates

-If you are using Azure DevOps, make sure you change the name of the service connection to the name of your service connection.
-You will need to change line 30 and 45 of the `azure-dev.yml` file located in the `.azdo/pipelines` folder.
+If you are using Azure DevOps, make sure you change the value of the serviceConnectionName variable to be the name of your service connection in the `azure-dev.yml` file located in the `.azdo/pipelines` folder.

+## Azure DevOps Updates

 To create a service connection you can use the azd pipeline config --provider azdo command from the terminal.
 You can read more here: [https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/pipeline-azure-pipelines](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/pipeline-azure-pipelines).